kris-chin/.dotfiles/TUTORIAL.md

 Use `nmcli device wifi connect [ACCESS_POINT_NAME] password [PASSWORD]` to connect to an access point

+### GUI

+There's also the networkManager GUI, called `nm-connection-editor`, feel free to use that as well, since typing in WIFI by name is annoying

 ### Captive Portals

 if you are using a wifi network that has a captive portal, try connecting to: